toszter/vimrc/README.md

 ## How to install the Awesome version?
 The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
 To install it simply do following from your terminal:

-	git clone --depth=1 https://github.com/amix/vimrc.git ~/.vim_runtime
+	git clone --depth=1 https://github.com/toszter/vimrc.git ~/.vim_runtime
 	sh ~/.vim_runtime/install_awesome_vimrc.sh

-I also recommend using [the Hack font](http://sourcefoundry.org/hack/) (it's a free and awesome font designed for source code).
+I also recommend using [the ProfontX font](http://tobiasjung.name/profont/) (it's a free and awesome font designed for source code).
 The Awesome vimrc is already setup to try to use it.

 ## How to install the Basic version?
 The basic version is just one file and no plugins.
 Just copy [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim) and paste it into your vimrc.

 The basic version is useful to install on remote servers where you don't need many plugins, and you don't do many edits.

-	git clone --depth=1 git://github.com/amix/vimrc.git ~/.vim_runtime
+	git clone --depth=1 git://github.com/toszter/vimrc.git ~/.vim_runtime
 	sh ~/.vim_runtime/install_basic_vimrc.sh